Barcelona Program Images

 - Application Fee (non-reimbursable): $100

-All admitted applicants will receive an Allen Scholarship that will effectively reduce the out-of-pocket fee.
-The amount will be determined in the Spring semester, but it can be estimated to be between 5% and 10% of the Program Fee.
-In addition to the Allen Scholarship, other scholarships and financial aid opportunities are available to interested participants.
-This information is available through the University’s Office of Student Financial Aid.
+All admitted applicants will be eligible to receive an Allen Scholarship that will effectively reduce the out-of-pocket fee.
+Information regarding other scholarships and financial aid opportunities for interested participants is available through the University’s Office of Student Financial Aid.

 The average cost of living per student during the yearlong program is approximately $10,800.
 This figure includes all personal expenses, from food and meals, to school supplies and traveling.
 However, this figure is highly variable and depends on personal spending habits (including the frequency and length of travels during weekends, and periods of independent travel).